Population-level whole genome sequencing of Ascochyta rabiei identifies genomic loci associated with isolate aggressiveness

 Abstract

-Ascochyta blight caused by the ascomycete Ascochyta rabiei is the major biotic threat to chickpea ( Cicer arietinum ) industries worldwide and incurs substantial costs to the Australian multimillion-dollar chickpea industry both in disease control and yield loss.
+Ascochyta blight caused by the ascomycete Ascochyta rabiei poses a major biotic threat to chickpea ( Cicer arietinum ) industries worldwide and incurs substantial costs to the Australian multimillion-dollar chickpea industry both in disease control and yield loss.
 The fungus was introduced to Australia in the 1970s from an unknown source population, and within a few decades, successfully established in all Australian agroecological chickpea growing regions.
 Although genetically highly clonal, a broad range of phenotypic variation in terms of aggressiveness exists among the Australian A. rabiei isolates.
-More recently, highly aggressive isolates capable of causing severe disease on moderate to highly resistant chickpea cultivars have increased in frequency.
+More recently, highly aggressive isolates capable of causing severe disease symptoms on moderate to highly resistant chickpea cultivars have increased in frequency.
 To identify genetic loci potentially associated with A. rabiei aggressiveness on Australian chickpea cultivars, we performed deep genome sequencing of 230 isolates collected from a range of agroecological chickpea growing regions between 2013 and 2020.
 Population genetic analyses using genome-wide single nucleotide polymorphism data identified three main clusters of genetically closely related isolates in Australia.
 Phylogenetic analyses showed that highly aggressive phenotypes developed multiple times independently throughout the phylogeny.
 Results point to minor contribution of multiple genetic regions and most likely epigenomic variations to aggressiveness of A. rabiei isolates on Australian chickpea cultivars.

 DATA SUMMARY